KnapsackPro/docs.knapsackpro.com/_posts/2021-04-14-how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build.md

 To get the shortest CI build time you want to utilize the available CI resources to the fullest.
 You want to avoid wasting time.
 This means that you want to ensure the parallel steps will finish work at a similar time as this would mean there are no bottlenecks in CI machines utilization.

 Many things are unknown and unpredictable.
-That can affect how long it will take to execute tests on BitBucket Pipeline.
+This can affect how long it will take to execute tests on BitBucket Pipeline.
 There is:

-* time spent in boot time - loading your CI docker container
+* boot time - time spent on loading your CI docker container
 * loading npm/yarn dependencies from cache
 * running Cypress tests
 * tests can run against different browsers and this can affect how long the tests are executed